octo-technology/OpenTezos/docs/ligo/examples.md

 #### RequestValue

-`execute` function takes two parameters:
+The `execute` function takes two parameters:
-- `indiceVal` of type `int` which is the value that will be passed in the algorithm.
+- `indiceVal` of type `int`, which is the value that will be passed in the algorithm,
 - `s` the initial value of the storage.

 This function's return type is `advisorFullReturn` and returns:
-- an empty list of operations
+- an empty list of operations,
 - a modified storage with a new value for `s.result` that will be the boolean return of the algorithm.

 ```js
 //advisor.ligo